-What makes Stripe possibly the best payment gateway for eCommerce is the sheer amount of payment options it supports.
+The sheer amount of payment options Stripe supports makes it a favorite payment gateway for eCommerce.
 Besides processing traditional credit/debit card one-time payments, Stripe allows you to create subscription models and customizable invoices for recurring payments, as well as accept payments through your company’s mobile app.

 This level of flexibility is made possible by an impressive set of integrations and developer tools.
-The easiest way to integrate payment is via the pre-built Stripe Checkout page.
-Mobile and terminal credit card gateway SDKs allow you to easily accept payments through mobile apps or in-person POS terminals.
-As the best eCommerce payment gateway must, Stripe simplifies PCI compliance, as the payment fields are hosted on Stripe’s PCI-compliant servers.
+The easiest way to accept online payments is via the pre-built Stripe Checkout page.
+Mobile and terminal credit card gateway SDKs allow you to easily accept mobile payments through apps, or in-person POS terminals.
+As the best eCommerce payment gateway must, Stripe simplifies PCI compliance by hosting the payment fields on its own PCI-compliant servers.

-Stripe’s true potential lies with its powerful API integrations.
-Through Stripe Elements, businesses can design their payment pages using pre-built UI components.
+Stripe’s true potential lies with its powerful API.
+Through Stripe Elements, businesses can design payment pages using pre-built UI components.
 If you do not have the coding knowledge to implement the API yourself, Stripe can assist you.
-Additionally, Stripe offers integration with a slew of other third-party apps through their partner system.
+Additionally, it offers integration with a slew of third-party apps through its partner system.

-Aside from being the best payment gateway API provider, Stripe supports a multitude of payment methods, including credit and debit cards, and e-wallets.
-It also supports processing payments in more than 135 currencies across 46 countries, including much of Europe, the US, UK, Japan, and Australia.
-Stripe’s one significant downside is that it does not accept PayPal payments.
+Aside from offering an excellent payment gateway API, Stripe supports a multitude of payment methods, including all card types and e-wallets.
+This company supports processing payments in more than 135 currencies across 46 countries, including much of Europe, the US, the UK, Japan, and Australia.
+Stripe’s one significant downside is that it does not accept PayPal.